remnrem/luna-doc/docs/ref/cc.md

 respectively, where `fc` is expected to be of lower frequency than `fc2`.
 Multiple frequencies for either the phase (`fc`) or amplitude (`fc2`) can be specified with a comma-delimited list, e.g. `fc=1,2,4`.
-Alternatively, a grid of frequencies cab be specified by using `fc-range=1,20` instead of `fc`; here, it is also required to specify `num`, e.g. `num=20`, which generates 20 `fc` values evenly spaced on a log scale, between 1Hz and 20Hz.
+Alternatively, a grid of frequencies can be specified by using `fc-range=1,20` instead of `fc`; here, it is also required to specify `num`, e.g. `num=20`, which generates 20 `fc` values evenly spaced on a log scale, between 1Hz and 20Hz.
 The `linear` option will force the grid